 Regulatory Approvals, Compliance Assistance and Condition Precedent

-The Manufacturer and the Supplier (collectively referred to as “Serum”) assures the Purchaser that all the doses of the Oxford/AstraZeneca vaccine ChAdOx1 nCoV-19 Corona Virus Vaccine (Recombinant) COVISHIELD (the “Vaccine”, in the form and description as stated in Annexure A to this Agreement), purchased by the Purchaser have been approved by the Indian Drug Controller General for Emergency Use Authorization under the Applicable Laws.
+The Manufacturer and the Supplier (collectively referred to as “Serum”) assures the Purchaser that all the doses of the Oxford/AstraZeneca vaccine ChAdOx1 nCoV-19 Corona Virus Vaccine (Recombinant) COVISHIELD (the “Vaccine”, in the form and description as stated in Annexure A to this Agreement), purchased by the Purchaser have been approved by the Indian Drug Controller General for Emergency Use Authorization under the Applicable Laws and the World Health Organization for emergency use .

 The Purchaser shall be responsible for obtaining all Authorizations, permits, licenses and/or approval for the Vaccine from the relevant Regulatory Authority in and limited to the territory of Georgia (“Territory”) for import into, distribution and use of the Vaccine, at its sole cost and expense.
 The Purchaser acknowledges and agrees that non-fulfilment or delay in fulfilment of the foregoing responsibility by the Purchaser may affect the supply and delivery of the agreed Total Doses of the Vaccine from Serum.
 The Purchaser further agrees that any constraint on such supply and delivery for Serum, due to the Purchaser’s delay in obtaining all Authorizations, permits, licenses and/or approval for the Vaccine from the relevant Regulatory Authority in the Territory for import into, distribution and use of the Vaccine shall not be construed as a breach of this Agreement by Serum.